NearNodeFlash/NearNodeFlash.github.io/docs/guides/user-containers/readme.md

 ### Using a Private Version of MPI File Utils

-If our user's containerized application instead contains `mpirun` and `dcp`, because perhaps it's a private copy of [nnf-mfu](https://github.com/NearNodeFlash/nnf-mfu), then the administrator would insert two `imagePullSecrets` lists into the `mpiSpec` of the NnfContainerProfile for the MPI launcher and the MPI worker.
+If our user's containerized application instead contains MPI File Utils, because perhaps it's a private copy of [nnf-mfu](https://github.com/NearNodeFlash/nnf-mfu), then the administrator would insert two `imagePullSecrets` lists into the `mpiSpec` of the NnfContainerProfile for the MPI launcher and the MPI worker.